Reasons to Cascade Laboratory Gas Generators

 When you connect multiple gas generators together, even if one generator goes down, the remaining generators continue to produce hydrogen, nitrogen or zero air for your application.

 Increase flow rate output up to 10 l/min.
 If you have greater needs for your application, the output can be increased significantly, permitting you to accomplish analyses that couldn't be accomplished with a lower flow rate.

 How cascading works:

 The communication of the generators is done via an interface.
 Each generator needs to be assigned a unique ID number.
 Each generator must know how many generators are connected in the cascading group.
-As soon as the generators are powered up, one generator becomes the master, and controls the others (slaves).
-If there is a problem with the master, one of the slave generators will become the master.
+As soon as the generators are powered up, one generator becomes the primary, and controls the others (secondary).
+If there is a problem with the primary generator, one of the secondary generators will become the primary.